mike4aday/SwiftlySalesforce/README.md

 }
 ```

 5. **Connect to Salesforce:** Create a `Connection` instance and you're ready to go!
 If you're using SwiftUI, you could call the following from your main application file and store the Salesforce connection in the environment.
-Swiftly Salesforce will automatically handle all the OAuth flows, authenticating users on their first use of your app, and then silently refreshing their access tokens when they expire.
+Swiftly Salesforce will automatically handle all the OAuth flows, authenticating users on their first use of your app, and then silently refreshing their access tokens when required.

 ```swift
 // MySalesforceAccountsApp.swift